uc-r/uc-r.github.io/analytics/predictive/iml-package.md

 <img src="/public/images/analytics/ML_interpretation/iml-pdp-1.png" style="display: block; margin: auto;" />

 For continuous predictors you can reduce the grid space to make computation time more efficient and center the ICE curves.  __Note__: to produce the centered ICE curves (right plot) you use `ice$center` and provide it the value to center on.
-This will modify the existing object in place (recall this is a unique characteristic of R6 $\rightarrow$ objects are mutable).
+This will modify the existing object in place (recall this is a unique characteristic of R6 $$\rightarrow$$ objects are mutable).
 The following compares the marginal impact of age on the probability of attriting.
 The regularized regression model shows a monotonic decrease in the probability (the log-odds probability is linear) while the two tree-based approaches capture the non-linear, non-monotonic relationship.

 ```r